-Most people find that learning to manage a chronic health condition, such as epilepsy, involves a lot more than just taking medications.
-In fact, most people find that the way they think and what they do has a big impact on how they manage their epilepsy, how they feel and their overall quality of life day-to-day.
-Research also tells us that taking an active, rather than passive, role in managing epilepsy and our psychosocial wellbeing is essential.
+Most people find that learning to manage a chronic health condition, such as epilepsy, involves a lot more than just taking medication.
+In fact, most people find that how they think or perceive their health, and what they do has a big impact on how they manage their epilepsy, how they feel and their overall quality of life day-to-day.
+Research also tells us that taking an active, rather than passive, role in managing health and our psychosocial wellbeing is essential.

 Some benefits of active self-management include: